nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 For the teams guidance on choosing dependencies, check out the [Choosing and vetting dependencies](./dependencies).

-* add something about best practice with semver things

 During development of a pacakge, it is helpful to add the package-lock.json to source control, so all developers working on the package will be able to install the same versions of dependencies.

 It is also recommended to know what semver range you are specifying for any dependecy you wish to install.
 For example:

 The `^` will give you all the minor and patch releases when they become available.

 The `~` will include everything greater than a particular version in the same minor range.

 This [semver calculator](https://semver.npmjs.com/) is a great resource to make this determination